MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Location:

 There's a little circular patch of helium-rich terrain on the edge of a region of neodymium-rich terrain.
 I've had luck finding helium-3, beryllium and neodymium on Shoza III-a within a few minutes of setting down (and if I don't, just reload the pre-landing save and try a new spot).
 I won't win any speed runs, but it's not like Leviathan II where things are almost impossible to find.

+No comprehensive location guide because this planet's surface is basically craters, craters and craters so there's no confluence of biomes to guide you.
+Pick a site, explore for a few minutes, try to find helium and neodymium together.

+If you find a nice site that lines up with the visuals on the surface map and has an easy to find location due to local features on the ground, please raise an issue in the Github project!
+I may end up replacing Shoza with another planet.

 <p>
 <img src="images/shoza-iii-a-location-map.jpg" alt="Map of Shoza III-a with resources shown.
 There is a marker for the location of the outpost.">